xen-project/xen/docs/designs/xenstore-migration.md

 +-------+-------------------------------------------------------+
 ```

-NOTE: padding octets here and in all subsequent format specifications must be
+NOTE: padding octets or fields not valid in the used version here and in all
-      written as zero and should be ignored when the stream is read.
+      subsequent format specifications must be written as zero and should be
+      ignored when the stream is read.

 | Field  | Description                                          |